christian-schw/spa-e-commerce-pokemon/README.md

 ### General - Reasons for the Tech Stack Selection
 I opted for the Tech Stack for the following reasons:<br>
 <br>
-`Mind Mapping Tool: XMind` - Already used in past projects, so already know how to use the tool.
+`Mind Mapping Tool: XMind` - Already used in past projects, so already know how to use the tool.<br>
 Very good for finding ideas and organizing thoughts.<br>
 <br>
-`IDE: Microsoft Visual Studio` - Already used in past projects, so already know how to use the tool.
+`IDE: Microsoft Visual Studio` - Already used in past projects, so already know how to use the tool.<br>
 Offers a lot of functions and, due to its popularity, also has a lot of documentation / extensions.<br>
 <br>
-`GitHub (Version Control, Kanban Board, ...)` - Industry standard.
-Even as a solo developer, this is very helpful if you can version manage your code (e. g. undo incorrect changes).
+`GitHub (Version Control, Kanban Board, ...)` - Industry standard.<br>
+Even as a solo developer, this is very helpful if you can version manage your code (e. g. undo incorrect changes).<br>
 Offers many functions and lots of documentation.<br>
 <br>
-`AWS in general` - Since I like to deal with the cloud and would like to get better at it, I used one of the most popular cloud providers.
+`AWS in general` - Since I like to deal with the cloud and would like to get better at it, I used one of the most popular cloud providers.<br>
 I chose AWS because I have also found several jobs in my area and would like to stay there.<br>
 <br>
 `Identity and Access Management: AWS IAM` - To increase security of AWS tech stack among other things (e.g. do not use the root user for everything, but non-root users).<br>
 <br>
-`Identity and Access Management: Microsoft Authenticator` - To set up multi-factor authentication for AWS.
-Already used for other things and have been satisfied so far.
+`Identity and Access Management: Microsoft Authenticator` - To set up multi-factor authentication for AWS.<br>
+Already used for other things and have been satisfied so far.<br>
 That's why I opted for it again here.<br>
 <br>
-`Hosting (Security): AWS Certificate Manager` - To improve the security of communication over the Internet.
+`Hosting (Security): AWS Certificate Manager` - To improve the security of communication over the Internet.<br>
 In addition, better user experience when, for example, the browser does not say that the website is insecure and blocks connection, which gives users a greater sense of security.<br>
 <br>
-`Monitoring: AWS CloudWatch` - As I cannot estimate the costs of AWS, I have set up alerts as soon as certain values exceed a limit.
+`Monitoring: AWS CloudWatch` - As I cannot estimate the costs of AWS, I have set up alerts as soon as certain values exceed a limit.<br>
 This means I don't have to check the costs manually every time and can react more quickly.<br>
 <br>
-`Monitoring: AWS Billing and Cost Management` - Overview of AWS costs.
+`Monitoring: AWS Billing and Cost Management` - Overview of AWS costs.<br>
 Goes hand in hand somewhere with AWS CloudWatch Alerting.<br>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>
 <br>